-This ban happens usually from October to March/April, it is entirely up to each council to decide who will be affected by this ban and it changes every year depending on many factors such as weather, traffic and of course, quality of the air.
-You'll be able to see places like Rome, Milan, Turin and so on but you might have to park in the outskirts and use public transport to reach the city centre.
+This ban happens usually from October to March/April, it is entirely up to each council to decide who will be affected by this ban and it changes every year depending on many factors such as weather, traffic and of course, the quality of the air.
+You'll be able to see places like Rome, Milan, Turin and so on but you might have to park on the outskirts and use public transport to reach the city center.

 Italy is fighting its war with air pollution in order to preserve not only nature but also history.
 Good job, Italy!

 HIGHWAYS AND FUEL

 The highways network connects Italy very efficiently but the expense can be quite consistent.
 There's no vignette system like other countries (Slovenia, Switzerland among others), you pay as you go instead.
 If you are tight on time these are surely your fastest option.
 Besides that, a good thing is that nearly every gas station on the highway offers camper service for free or at a little price.
 If time is not a problem, think about state or local roads.
 You'll see many little gems along the way that you would miss otherwise.

 'Pay as you go' system at Italian highways is simple and easy to use.

 Regarding fuel, prices are higher on the highways or in remote, isolated areas.
 Towns and populated areas are definitely your best choice.
 Unless you are really at risk of getting stuck without fuel on the side of the road, fill your tank at gas stations in towns.
 You'll end up saving up to 20c/liter!